 Abukar Hassan AhmedClient: Ahmed v.
 Magan

 Abukar Hassan Ahmed is a native of Somalia who is currently a naturalized citizen of the United Kingdom.
+Mr. Ahmed was recently awarded the 2013 International Bar Association Human Rights Award.
 Mr. Ahmed was a practicing attorney (a barrister before the Somali courts) as well as a law professor at Somali National University in the capital city of Mogadishu.
 He taught courses in constitutional law and international law.
 His curriculum included the protection of human rights contained in the Somali Constitution.
 Mr. Ahmed was outspoken about the Siad Barre military regime’s attacks on freedom of expression and widespread abuse of human rights.
 He felt it was his responsibility as a teacher and as a lawyer to speak candidly to his students about these abuses.

 Mr. Ahmed was first detained by the National Security Service (NSS) in 1981 and imprisoned without charge until 1986.
 Ahmed became an Amnesty International (AI) “Prisoner of Conscience” and AI campaigned for his release.
 After his release in 1986, Mr. Ahmed returned to his law professor position at Somali National University, where he continued to teach his students about human rights protections.
 He also returned to his law practice and began representing clients accused of political offenses before the National Security Court.